johnkyony/api-guide/source/create_trade.rst

 back to you along with a **payment_url** [/api/contracts/deposit/YOUR-TRADE-ID].
 This link can be embeded into your website through an iframe and will allow users to access to our banking details for EFT payment.

-Alsi included is a **withdraw_url** [/api/contracts/deposit/YOUR-TRADE-ID].
+Also included is a **withdraw_url** [/api/contracts/deposit/YOUR-TRADE-ID].
 This allows sellers to add their own banking details to a trade.

 .. warning::
   The **withdraw_url** been depricated in favor of reciving the banking details